YShoji-HEP/dbgbb/README.md

 * Debug data can be read during program execution and persist after execution.
 * The server holds debugging data in memory and provides ultra-fast random access to the data.
 * Unsigned/signed integer, real float, complex float and string are supported.
 For array data, `Vec`, `ndarray` and `nalgebra` are currently supported.
+* Unix sockets can be used with Unix-like operating systems, which makes the communication speed quite fast.

 ```mermaid
 sequenceDiagram